 1. You’re Applying for Scholarships

-2. You Want to Reinforce Your Application
+2. You Want to Supplement Your Application

-3. You’re Uncertain About Your GPA
+3. Your GPA is Uncertain

-4. You Enjoy a Challenge
+4. You Like a Challenge

 Reasons to Consider Skipping the SAT

-1. Test-Optional Institutions Don’t Require It
+1. Test-Optional Schools Don’t Require It

 2. Test Anxiety or Stress

-3. Emphasizing Other Strengths of Your Application
+3. Focusing on Other Strengths of your Whole Application

-4. Test-Blind Colleges Don’t Factor It In
+4. Test-Blind Colleges Do Not Even Consider It

 Conclusion: Should You Opt to Take the SAT?